anahis1998/GW_4indep_work/README.md

 ## Project description

-Add description here …
+Add description here …Here is the description to my final project.

 ## Repository contents

-Describe the contents and their organization here …
+Describe the contents and their organization here … Here is the organization of my project.

 ## How to contribute

-Describe how would collaborators to contribute to this repository …
+Describe how would collaborators to contribute to this repository … Here is the description of how my research is going to contribute to the world.